Posterior contraction of the population polytope in finite admixture models: Introduction

 There are a number of questions that arise in the convergence analysis of admixture models for categorical data.
 The first question is to find a suitable metric in order to establish rates of convergence.
 It would be ideal to establish convergence for each individual element $\vectheta_i$, for $i=1,\ldots, k$.
-This is a challenging due to the problems of identifiability.
+This is a challenging task due to the problems of identifiability.
 A (relatively) minor issue is known as ``label-switching'' problem.
 That is, one can identify the collection of $\vectheta_i$'s only up to a permutation.
 A deeper problem is that any $\vectheta_j$ that can be expressed as a convex combination of the others $\vectheta_{j'}$ for $j' \neq j$ may be difficult to identify, estimate, and analyze.
 To get around this difficulty, we propose to study the convergence of population structure variables through its convex hull $G = \conv(\vectheta_1,\ldots,\vectheta_k)$, which shall be referred to as the \emph{population polytope}.
-Convergence of convex polytopes can be evaluated in terms of Hausdorff metric $\dH$, a metric commonly utilized in convex geometry~\cite{Schneider-93}.
+Convergence of convex polytopes can be evaluated in terms of Hausdorff metric $d_{\mathcal{H}}$, a metric commonly utilized in convex geometry \cite{Schneider-93}.
 Moreover, under some geometric identifiability conditions, it can be shown that convergence in Hausdorff metric entails convergence of all extreme points of the polytope via a minimum-matching distance metric (defined in Section~\ref{Sec-statement}).
 This is the theory we aim for in this paper.
-Convergence behavior of (the posterior of) non-extreme points among $\vectheta_1,\ldots, \vectheta_k$ remains unresolved as of this writing.
+Note however that in a typical setting of topic modeling where $d \geq k$, all population structure variables $\vectheta _1,\ldots, \vectheta_k$ in general positions in $\Delta^d$ \emph{are} extreme points of the population polytope.
+Thus, in this setting, convergence in Hausdorff metric entails convergence of the population structure variables up to a permutation of labels.
+Convergence behavior of (the posterior of) non-extreme points among $\vectheta_1,\ldots, \vectheta_k$, when $k > d$, remains elusive as of this writing.